pallets-eco/flask-security/docs/customizing.rst

       then if ``SECURITY_UNAUTHORIZED_VIEW`` is defined, the response will redirected.
       If ``SECURITY_UNAUTHORIZED_VIEW`` is not defined, then ``abort(403)`` is called.

-All this can be easily changed by defining any or all of :meth:`.Security.render_json`, :meth:`.Security.unauthn_handler` and :meth:`.Security.unauthz_handler`.
+All this can be easily changed by registering any or all of :meth:`.Security.render_json`, :meth:`.Security.unauthn_handler` and :meth:`.Security.unauthz_handler`.

 The decision on whether to return JSON is based on: